Blog: DFIR

 Part one looked at the key artefacts to optimise investigation outcomes for BEC in M365.
 Having the UAL enabled was critical to answering the investigation questions, and utilising Defender for Office and Defender for Cloud Apps tables in Advanced Hunting provides the most granular detail and scalable analysis.

-Part two covers the response and remediation actions in M365.
+This part covers the response and remediation actions in M365.
 The response steps help to contain an incident and buy time to establish the scope of compromise.
 Short-term remediation actions help get things back to business as usual, whereas long-term remediations focus on preventing the attackers getting back in.

 Respond